 Old Main originally had a 500-bed capacity, but the building quickly became overcrowded.
 In the late 1800s, it served as the living quarters for nearly 1,000 veterans.
 The end towers were added in 1876, and the four corner towers still retain their original iron roof cresting.

-Over 30 years after Old Main closed its doors in 1989, it became part of a rehabilitation project that will restore the building to its former glory and return it to the service of veterans.
-When complete in Spring 2021, Old Main’s rehabilitation will result in 80 housing units for homeless and at-risk veterans.
+Over 30 years after Old Main closed its doors in 1989, it became part of a rehabilitation project that restored the building to its former glory and returned it to the service of veterans.
+Old Main’s rehabilitation resulted in 80 housing units for homeless and at-risk veterans.